Welcome to Sumner Township

 Dates to Remember:

-Sumner Township Board Meeting: 2nd Thursday of each month in the Sumner Community Center Township Office.
+Sumner Township Board Meeting: Third Tuesday of each month at 6:30 PM in the Sumner Community Center Township Office.

 Recycle operations have changed.
 Recycling is now available when it is convientent for you.
 Weekends or weekdays, the bin will be available to drop your recycle when you wish.
 There will be no attending supervisor, so please be responsible and sort your items properly.
 There is a barrel available for plastic grocery bags as they are not allowed in the bin until it is full.